Canning Town station: Design

 Designed by Troughton McAslan, the station is connected by an underground concourse stretching the width of the site and connected to all platforms and the bus station by escalators, stairs and lifts.
 The station is fully accessible, with step-free access throughout.

 To the west of the complex two island platforms are one above the other.
-The lower level island platform is served by the Jubilee line and the higher level island platform is served by the Beckton and Woolwich Arsenal branches of the DLR.
-To the east of the Jubilee platforms on the same level, an island platform is served by the Stratford International branch of the DLR.
+The lower level island platform (platforms 5 & 6) is served by the Jubilee line and the higher level island platform (platforms 3 &4) is served by the DLR branch to/from Poplar.
+To the east of the Jubilee platforms on the same level, an island platform (platforms 1 & 2) is served by the Stratford International branch of the DLR.
 This platform was formerly served by the North London line.

 Adjacent to Silvertown Way, on the eastern side of the interchange is a bus station with seven stands, with an enclosed above-ground concourse with doors to the surrounding bus bays.
 The bus station is fully connected to the DLR and Underground platforms via the underground concourse.

-As well as entrances onto Silvertown Way and Barking Road, an entrance facing Bow Creek allows access to London City Island, Bow Creek Ecology Park and the Limmo Peninsula.
-This entrance was built as part of the JLE project in the late 1990s, but opened in 2016.
+As well as entrances onto Silvertown Way and Barking Road, an entrance facing Bow Creek allows access to London City Island via the Leamouth Lifting Footbridge, Bow Creek Ecology Park and the Limmo Peninsula.
+This entrance was built as part of the Jubilee Line Extension project in the late 1990s, but opened in 2016.